codex-academy/oh-oh/pages/light-nodebots.md

 ![Breadboard setup](https://raw.githubusercontent.com/avermeulen/ObjectOrientationIntroduction/master/pictures/Setup%20for%20One%20LED_bb.jpg)

-Connect your breadboard setup to your Arduino One to one of the numbered Pins on the board the othe to the GND pin.
+Connect your breadboard setup to your Arduino.
+One pin to one of the numbered Pins on the board the other to the GND pin.

 ## Try some code

 You should use the [Pin class](https://github.com/rwaldron/johnny-five/wiki/Pin) from johnny-five to switch the light on or off.
-If a Pin is set to high the light will be switched off.
-If the Pin is set to low the light will be switched off.
+If a Pin is set to high the light will switch on.
+If the Pin is set to low the light will switch off.

 Run this code: